nmfs-fish-tools/SSMSE/README.md

 library(doParallel) #if using run_parallel = TRUE
 ```

+    ## Loading SSMSE
+    ## Loading required package: iterators
+    ## Loading required package: parallel

 ``` r
 # Create a folder for the output in the working directory.
 run_SSMSE_dir <- file.path("run_SSMSE-ex")
 dir.create(run_SSMSE_dir)
 ```

+### Create the operating models (OMs)

-The cod model with H = 0.65 is included as external package data.
+The cod model with H = 0.65 (as in scenario 1) is included as external
-However, we will need to modify it to use as an operating model with H =
+package data in SSMSE.
+However, we will need to modify it to use as an
-1.
+operating model with H = 1 (as in scenario 2).

 ``` r
 cod_mod_path <- system.file("extdata", "models", "cod", package = "SSMSE")